FrontEndFoxes/curriculum/workshop/mini2.md

 </template>
 ```

+Your app should refresh (if it doesn't, use the manual refresh button in the app preview address bar).
 Wow, that made a big change!

 ::: tip 💡
-Note the use of `<v-app>` - this is a requirement of Vuetify and is a sure sign you'll have a Vuetify-themed app.
+Note the use of `<v-app>` in this template markup - this is a requirement of Vuetify and is a sure sign you'll have a Vuetify-themed app.
 We're also using a bunch of Vuetify layout elements like `v-container` and UI components like `v-card` and `v-btn`
 :::

 ## Add some data

 At this point, we need to start populating our UI with some data.
 First thing we want to do is to display a dog image inside our `v-card`.
-Let's add some static link just to test how it's look like.
-We should change the `src` property to `v-card-media`:
+Let's add a static link just to test how it looks.
+In `App.vue`'s template, change the `src` property of `v-card-media`:

 ```
 <v-card-media